-The applicant or attorney should review the information on the filing receipt for accuracy and notify the USPTO in writing of any discrepancy.
-A request for correction of a filing receipt should be be sent via e-mail toTMfilingreceipt@uspto.gov or mailed to the Commissioner for Trademarks, P.O.
-Box 1451, Alexandria, Virginia 22313-1451.
+The applicant or its attorney should review the information on the filing receipt for accuracy and notify the USPTO in writing of any discrepancy.
+A request for correction of a filing receipt should be sent via e-mail to TMFiling.Receipt@uspto.gov .

-An applicant should send a request for correction of a filing receiptonly if the information on the filing receipt is inconsistent with the information in the application as filed.
-If the applicant made an error in the application, the applicant should file an amendment rather than a request for correction of the filing receipt.
-An electronic form for filing voluntary amendments is available through TEAS.
+An applicant should submit a request for correction of a filing receipt only if the information in the filing receipt is inconsistent with the information in the application as filed.
+If the applicant made an error in the application, the applicant should file a TEAS Voluntary Amendment Not in Response to USPTO Office Action/Letter form instead or amendment on paper, if permitted ( see TMEP §301.01 ).

 Each application for registration is assigned an eight-digit serial number comprised of a two-digit series code and six additional numbers assigned by order of filing within the series code.
 To ensure that a communication is correctly routed within the USPTO, applicants must include the entire eight-digit number on all communications related to a particular application.